A grey rain patters, paints the houses. Trees–

 Patter, patter, torrent drown, relent not

 As the last of sun dips down.
 Dimming

-Wetness weakly cut by artificial
+Wetness weakly cut by incandescent

 Lights, hung high above, secured on brick wall.